window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-KF0HPJ6WPF');

 B2 First (FCE) Essay: Tips

-• PLAN your essay
+• Plan your essay before you write.

-• Use formal language
+• Use advanced vocabulary when you can and formal language

 • The final paragraph is the best place to express your opinion clearly.